salkuadrat/fgradle/README.md

 ## Step 2

 Change default Gradle properties that you can find at file android/gradle.properties.\
 The value of 4096 will depends on your RAM.
-You can also change it into 3096 or 2048 for lower RAM.
+You can change to 3096 or 2048 for lower RAM.

 ![](2.png)